siddhartha-up80/siddhartha-up80/README.md

 I am currently a student at Vellore Institute of Technology, Bhopal, pursuing B.Tech in Electronics and Communication.
 From learning core concepts of ECE to exploring programming languages like Javascript, python, I like to learn and explore something new, productive, and creative.

-👀 I’m interested in Fullstack Development<br>🌱 I’m currently learning Next.js 13<br>💞️ I’m looking to collaborate on Web Development<br>Outside my syllabus, 🎥 I love to do things like Video Editing, 💻 exploring linux distros , 🎵 listen to music, and 👻 sometime creating memes.<br>📫 Reach me at siddhartha.singh3093@gmail.com  | Visit: <a href="https://inators.netlify.app/"> Inators Portfolio </a> <br>
+👀 I’m interested in Fullstack Development<br>🌱 I’m currently learning Next.js 13<br>💞️ I’m looking to collaborate on Web Development<br>Outside my syllabus, 🎥 I love to do things like Video Editing, 💻 exploring linux distros , 🎵 listen to music, and 👻 sometime creating memes.<br>📫 Reach me at siddhartha.singh3093@gmail.com  | Visit: <a href="https://siddharthasingh.vercel.app/">Siddhartha Singh | Inators Portfolio</a> <br>

 <h3> I make Inators ~ {inspired from Dr. Heinz Doofenshmirtz} <h3>
 <br>